1712:full

 Four Steps to Creating Your Best Team

 Have you ever taken a step back at the company picnic, holiday party, or some other form of corporate “mandatory fun” to recognize that the company divisions readily manifest themselves?
 The “sales guys” are in one corner, “tech guys” in another, and heaven forbid that HR mingle with anyone else.
 Why bother having a company picnic at all?
 The common company line is that such mandatory fun creates a more welcoming corporate environment for coworkers to get to know each other better, producing better results for the company—a fine goal, except that the cross-functional collaboration rarely occurs spontaneously.
 If you want a more cohesive team, you must work to build it.
-Here are four steps you can take to be more intentional about creating cross-functional relationships.
+Here are four steps you can take to be more intentional about creating your best team with cross-functional relationships.

 1. Stop the Gossip

 There is no greater divider than that created by disparagement.
 Gossip creates a trust gap that is nearly impossible to repair.
-When you overhear office gossip, it is your responsibility to confront it with a level of decency and decorum not shown by those having the conversation.
+When you overhear office gossip, it is your responsibility to confront it.
+Do it with a level of decency and decorum not shown by those having the conversation.
 Remind them that if you overheard them, someone else may have as well.
 And that “someone else” may not be part of the company or may be the subject of the gossip.
 When your team trusts each other, there are few limits to what they are willing to do to help move the mission forward.

 2. Force Cross-functional Engagement